Unfinished creative work: Modern recordings

 Since recording equipment has been an integral part of writing music it has been possible to use the original master tapes and demos to construct a song from the parts that had already been completed.
 Many demos are released officially if the artist has been unable (or unwilling) to complete it, or made available as a bootleg recording.
 The continued popularity of the Beatles led to "Free as a Bird" and "Real Love" being released in the mid-1990s after the band members pieced together incomplete recordings by the deceased John Lennon.
 Both songs reached the top five in the British singles chart.

-In 1969, after releasing the White Album, the Beatles began working on an album entitled Get Back, which was never completed.
+In 1969, after releasing their self-titled album the year before, the Beatles began working on an album entitled Get Back, which was never completed.
 Most of the songs from Get Back were eventually used on the Let It Be album.

 The Beach Boys' Smile is considered the most legendary unreleased album in the history of popular music.
 Recorded in 1966 and 1967, Smile was to be the followup to the album Pet Sounds (1966), but due to a plethora of reasons including project leader Brian Wilson's deteriorating mental health and increased friction among the band members as well as between the band members and the record company executives, the band abandoned the project after completing numerous recordings slated for the project (which were included in later, less ambitious albums).
 In 2004, Wilson and writing partner Van Dyke Parks went into the studio, and newly recorded the material and released it as a completed solo album.
 That album was used as a template to construct a version of the Beach Boys album from the original Smile Sessions in 2011.

 Janis Joplin died of a drug overdose during the recording sessions for Pearl.
 The album was released three months after her death with ten songs, including two apparently incomplete recordings.
 "Buried Alive in the Blues" was released as an instrumental, and "Mercedes Benz" was released as an a capella vocal.

-Other famous unfinished rock albums The Who's rock opera Lifehouse, Bob Dylan's The Basement Tapes, Jimi Hendrix's First Rays of the New Rising Sun, Jeff Buckley's My Sweetheart the Drunk.
+Other famous unfinished rock albums include the Who's rock opera Lifehouse, Bob Dylan's The Basement Tapes, Jimi Hendrix's First Rays of the New Rising Sun and Jeff Buckley's My Sweetheart the Drunk.
 All have been released, in whole or part, in various posthumous forms in the ensuing years, Lifehouse being another case of using demos to present a completed work.